khakhalin/notes/keywords/umap.md

 **Actual embedding**: draw a graph, calculate same thing on it, then optimize the position of points to reduce the cross-entropy ([[cross-entropy]]) between the probabilities of edges existence inferred from the original high-dim data $h_e$, and from this new embedding graph $l$: $L = \sum_e \big( h \log(\frac{h}{l}) + (1-h)\log(\frac{1-h}{1-l}) \big)$.

 > I don't understand this, as this formula seems more similar to [[kl]] divergence, rather than cross-entropy!
 I've checked the paper.
 Is it really cross-entropy?
-Or do they somehow use the term loosely?
+Or do they somehow use the term loosely? #todo

 Except that to avoid sampling through all possible edges (most of which don't exist anyways!), we use the **negative sampling** trick, similar to how word2vec does it ([[neg_sampling]]).
 And we use Stochastic Gradient Descent to optimize this L (see [[06_DL]]).

+To make the picture look nicer, also contains parameters `min_dist` and `spread` that regularize the cloud of points on the plane (default values of 0.1 and 1, and measured on the same scale).

 # Practical consequences